Dental Anxiety and Survivors Of Abuse New York City

 Often when patients finally do go to the dentist, they can face criticism for their dental absence, leading to further avoidance and loss of self esteem.
 Many patients don’t know how to escape this downward spiral and aren’t aware that real help is possible for them.
 The nice thing is that, over the years, we’ve found it surprisingly easy to relieve patients of this “dental anxiety” burden.
 Given the opportunity, and a secure feeling that they are understood, patients are often glad to open up and be frank about why it’s been so hard for them to have dental care in the past.

-Victims of abuse store their traumatic memories in a place in their brains called the amygdala.
+Survivors of abuse store their traumatic memories in a place in their brains called the amygdala.
 This center mediates the “fight or flight reflex.”
 Because it’s a reflex, patients don’t have control over their desire to run from the office, put their hands up, hold the dentists’ hands, or even bite the dentist.
 These behaviors are literally “fight or flight” responses, and they are overpowering for patients.
 There is good news, however.
 The proper use of medication can make the dental experience a “non-event.”
 Patients are able to have dental care without experiencing fear or dental anxiety by using sedation.

 It has been gratifying, on occasion, to hear that the experience for these patients has been life changing.
 Patients will tell us about new relationships, and new self esteem.
 Patients can make their mouths clean and healthy, with appealing smiles.
-For many victims of abuse, this is something that they never thought was possible for them.
+For many survivors of abuse, this is something that they never thought was possible for them.
 Healing.
 It’s a step for many in turning their lives in a positive direction.

 When a new patient comes to our office, we want to listen to them.
 We are grateful for the trust they often have to tell us about themselves, what they’ve been through, and their needs.
 Together, we plan how we can comfortably restore, and care for them.